douglaslab/lab-api/README.md

       - 404 - user not found.
       - 500 - server error.

+### `/admin` - administrator endpoint

+- `GET /admin/audit` - gets the audit log for system operations fitting the search criteria (all if none provided).
+  - Possible response codes:
+      - 200 - success.
+      - 403 - permission denied.
+      - 500 - server error.
+- `GET /admin/permission` - gets permissions fitting the search criteria (all if none provided).
+  - Possible response codes:
+      - 200 - success.
+      - 403 - permission denied.
+      - 500 - server error.
+- `POST /admin/permission` - creates a new permission, or updates an existing one.
+Updated permission properties are provided in the request body.
+  - Possible response codes:
+      - 201 - success.
+      - 401 - incorrect entity, action or permission level
+      - 403 - permission denied.
+      - 500 - server error.

 ### `/health` - service statistics endpoint

 - `GET /health` - gets the current status of the service, along with service statistics.